Google App Removes Legacy Voice Search on Android, Leaving Only Google Assistant

 Version 11.3 of the Google app on Android, which is still in beta, gets rid of the fullscreen voice search with Google Assistant’s colorful dots.
 It now fits Android’s style more closely, with just a Google logo, microphone and an indication that the voice assistant is listening and that audio is processed by Google in the cloud.
 The way the app looks doesn’t change how the app works and what it can do, but it does make for a different experience.
 Google hasn’t said when version 11.3 of the Google app will become publicly available, but it will likely happen soon after the beta test is complete.

 Google Speaking Up

 Google has been stepping up its goal of unifying the voice AI within its various products this year, with an eye toward Google Assistant as the central pillar.
 For instance, Google Assistant became part of the Google mobile app and Pixel launcher last year.
-The same for other platforms.
 In January, Google Chrome began testing a “quick answers” feature that uses Google Assistant to retrieve information about any selected text on a website.
 Those tests began not long after reports came out that Google Assistant will replace the Chrome browser voice search feature at some point this year.

 It isn’t just Google that understands the value of searching for things by voice.
 Mozilla Firefox began testing a web browser-based voice assistant at the beginning of the year.
 And voice assistant rivals Amazon Alexa and Apple Siri regularly roll out improvements to their search capabilities.
 That said, Google is a byword for online searching for a reason and it could leverage that with voice tech as well.
 Even beyond Android smartphones, people are much more likely to download a Google search app on an iPhone than they are to add Siri to an Android phone as a tool for looking things up online.